Posted in Uncategorized, Throwback Thursday

 “The King kills those closest to him […] he loves them at first, calling them to his side to make himself shine and then he cannot tolerate that they eclipse him.”

-Phillipa writes a brilliant scene based on what we know of Anne of Cleeve’s arrival in the country.
+Philippa writes a brilliant scene based on what we know of Anne of Cleeve’s arrival in the country.
 We know she spoke very little English or French, but she also had no experience of Henry.
 One of his foibles was dressing up and fooling people with his appearance.
 He failed to realise that his sheer size, not to mention his gait which was affected by the wound on his leg, meant he was likely to be identified whatever mask or disguise he wore.
 Used to the pandering of his courtiers who would pretend not to know him, he was horrified when he burst into Anne’s room dressed as a beggar and she failed to recognise him, even flinching at his touch.
-It’s was an appalling first impression and Phillipa writes Jane as desperately trying to stop it from happening.
-She had spent time with the German bride and knew she wouldn’t get the King’s humour, pleading with Cromwell to stop him.
-However, it was too late and seeing this woman’s reaction to him would have been a huge dent to his pride.
+It’s was an appalling first impression and Philippa writes Jane as desperately trying to stop it from happening.
+Jane had spent time with the German bride and knew she wouldn’t get the King’s humour, pleading with Cromwell to stop him.
+However, it was too late and this woman’s reaction to him would have been a huge dent to his pride.
 This rejection doomed their relationship before it started, with Henry claiming she was overweight, her breasts were slack and she had a strange smell – a rather bold claim considering Henry’s persistently infected leg and his courtiers having to hold perfume to their noses to disguise the smell.
 The annulment was swift and Henry’s eye was drawn to a new girl at court, the fifteen year old Katheryn Howard.

 Meet the Author